Parishes are an essential component of the universal

 canon and civil law, every parish is obligated to administer and steward

-its assets for the current and long-term benefit of the parish and the
+its assets for the current and long-term benefit of the parish community.

 Fundamentally, under canon law all parish assets belong